lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 * **Subscription credit facility:** It is increasingly common<sup><a href="#fn14" id="fref14">14</a></sup> for fund sponsors to arrange for a subscription credit facility to provide to allow it to fund portfolio investments pending receipt of proceeds from capital calls.
 * **Fund guarantees borrowings to acquire or improve portfolio investment and credit extended based on financial strength of fund:** A fund may be treated as having borrowed amounts used to acquire or improve a portfolio investment if the lender extended credit on the strength of the fund’s guarantee of the loan rather than the financial strength of the portfolio investment that borrowed the money.
 This is comparatively rare: in most <abbr title="leveraged buyout">LBO</abbr>s the lender extends credit on the strength of the <abbr>LBO</abbr> target’s assets and cash flows.

-The consequence of tax laws deeming debt-financed income to be <abbr>UBTI</abbr> is to limit the ability of U.S. tax-exempt investors to directly hold interests in a <abbr>PE</abbr> fund organized as a limited partnership or <abbr>LLC</abbr> that makes use of leverage to acquire U.S. or foreign portfolio investments or that makes use of a subscription credit facility.
+The consequence of tax laws deeming debt-financed income to be <abbr>UBTI</abbr> is to limit the ability of U.S. tax-exempt investors to directly hold interests in a <abbr>PE</abbr>/<abbr>VC</abbr> fund organized as a limited partnership or <abbr>LLC</abbr> if the fund makes use of leverage to acquire U.S. or foreign portfolio investments or that makes use of a subscription credit facility.

 ### Transaction fees and advisory fees